Skyhawkbotics/website/README-DEVS.md

 ## Dev Readme

-This will provide you with a definition of the folder structure, best development practices, and dev related changes in version 2.
+This will provide you with a definition of the folder structure, best development practices, and dev-related changes in version 2.

 *This guide is not complete yet.*